rusinm/csv-to-smtp/README.md

 Step 5: Navigate to src.main.resources under src/main/app and **copy the 'input.csv' file** into the test folder that you just created on your Desktop.
 If you have configured and run this example correctly, the csv file should disappear from the the test folder almost immediately.

-Step 5: Login to receiveremailid@gmail.com to **verify** if the sales data was received via email in a JSON format.
+Step 5: Login to receiveremailid@gmail.com to **verify** if the sales data was received via email.
 You should get an email that has the following content:

     [{orderId=1, name=aaa, units=2.0, pricePerUnit=10.0, totalPrice=20.0}, {orderId=2, name=bbb, units=4.15, pricePerUnit=5.0, totalPrice=20.75}]